Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Regular Movement and Exercise

 According to the Anxiety and Depression Association of America, regular exercise is important for reducing stress and improving your mental health (19).
 A 2014 study published in Frontiers of Physiology has found that regular exercise increases emotional resiliency under stress (20).
 According to a 2015 study published in Sports Medicine, exercise can help to mitigate stress (21).
-Regular movement and exercise lowers your stress levels, boosts your mood, and decreases anxiety.
+Regular movement and exercise lower your stress levels, boost your mood, and decrease anxiety.

 Start your day with a short stretch or yoga routine, rebounding, and maybe a short in your neighborhood.
 Move throughout the day by strolling down the park during lunch, taking the stairs, stretching regularly, gardening, doing housework or home improvement projects, walking your dog, and playing with your kids.